MichaelSchmidt82/big-data-bonanza/README.md

 A demo platform that decompresses data in various formats and recompresses them into a single compressed (Bzip2) format.

 ### State of the Project
-- Spark Driver, a hello world that
+- Spark Driver:
-  - Builds and packages using SBT
-  - executes a JAR within a docker container
+  - Build, package, and execute a hello world within a docker container using SBT

 - Spark Workers:
   - A SMB client worker that can login, read, and filter out (annoying) metadata macOS files.